geertjanw/ojet-training/README.md

 ## Part 3: Smart Usage of Oracle JET

-In this part, you create a reusable CCA component that follows the W3C Web Component specification.
+In this part, you create a reusable Web Component that follows the W3C Web Component specification.

 ### (a) Creating a CCA Component

-We'll start by creating a new CCA component, add properties, and express them as attributes in the view of a module, by means of a new custom element.
+We'll start by creating a new Web Component, add properties, and express them as attributes in the view of a module, by means of a new custom element.
 Wouldn't it be great if you could express the form that you defined in step 5 above, as below instead?
 That's what you're going to learn about in this section.

 ```html #button { border: none; }
 <my-employee-form first-name='[[inputFirstName]]' last-name='[[inputLastName]]'></my-employee-form>